Backup and Restore

 mgr-sync

-tool at the command prompt.
+tool at the command prompt in the container.
 You can choose to re-register your product, or skip the registration and SSL certificate generation sections. -

 /var/lib/containers/storage/volumes/var-spacewalk/_data/packages/